omercevik/CSE-437/README.md

     make
     ./main

-Homework 02 -> Priority Ceiling Protocol Implementation in C++11 for Linux & Windows
+Homework 02 -> Solving Deadlock Using Priority Ceiling Protocol in C++11 for Linux & Windows

     To run in Ubuntu:
     In 161044004 directory